Aliases for LAMA2 Gene

 GeneCards Summary for LAMA2 Gene

 LAMA2 (Laminin Subunit Alpha 2) is a Protein Coding gene.
-Diseases associated with LAMA2 include Muscular Dystrophy, Congenital Merosin-Deficient and Lama2-Related Muscular Dystrophy.
-Among its related pathways are Pathways in cancer and Integrin Pathway.
+Diseases associated with LAMA2 include Muscular Dystrophy, Congenital Merosin-Deficient and Congenital Muscular Dystrophy Type 1A.
+Among its related pathways are Phospholipase-C Pathway and Agrin Interactions at Neuromuscular Junction.
 GO annotations related to this gene include receptor binding and structural molecule activity.
 An important paralog of this gene is LAMA1.

 UniProtKB/Swiss-Prot for LAMA2 Gene